JSMilton/poly-docs/docs/index.md

   Each node will select the next pitch in the sequence.
 Once a pitch has been selected, the sequence moves on to the next step and the next time a node plays it will select that pitch.
   ---
 #### **MIDI Mode**
   The keyboards selected pitches are controlled via **external MIDI**.
 Note on messages cause a pitch to be selected, whilst note off messages remove that pitch.
-The keyboard is locked to 2 octaves, but you can use any 2 consecutive octaves to control it.
+The keyboard is locked to 6 octaves, from C1 to C7.

-  You can optionally choose to apply the note ons velocity to the node as well, although this will override the velocity settings that come from Poly.
-See the **Keyboard** section of the **MIDI settings menu** to configure this.
+  You can optionally choose to apply the note ons velocity to the node as well, although this will **override the velocity** settings that come from Poly.

+  Latch mode will cause the notes to stay on despite any following note off messages.
+To turn the note off, send another note on message.

 ## **Sampler**